CALCULATE YOUR SIP RETURNS

 One of the biggest challenges in securities underwriting is managing the sales phase.
 If a security doesn't sell at the predetermined price, the investment bank must cover the difference.
 Securities underwriters rely on their deep understanding of market conditions, financial data, and other relevant indicators to make accurate pricing and sales decisions.

-On the other hand, in insurance cases, the risk is of too many policyholders’ claiming the same at the same period.
+The main factor in underwriting is risk.
+In all the types of underwriting shares, the decisions made are only after assessing the degree of risk associated with a transaction.
+For instance, in cases of loans, the risk is whether the borrower is capable of paying back the loan or defaulting on the payment.
+On the other hand, in insurance cases, the risk is of too many policyholders claiming the same at the same time.
 While dealing in securities, the risk factor is that the investments will not provide profits and might result in losses.
 Let it be any underwriting; the risk is a probability that cannot be ignored.
-Thus, it is the underwriters’ job to make evaluations and calculations that prevent risks and make the entity make sound decisions that result in its profitability.
+Thus, it is the underwriters' job to make evaluations and calculations that prevent risks and enable the entity to make sound decisions that result in its profitability.

 Agents and brokers primarily focus on explaining the product’s features, collecting customer information, and submitting applications to the underwriter for review.
 They may also communicate the underwriter’s decision back to the customer.
 While they play a vital role in facilitating the process, their influence is limited when it comes to decision-making.